kubernetes/kubectl/docs/proposals/ktl.md

 - Easier to restructure command layout
 - Easier to redefine command wide things - such as version skew support

-## More alternatives considered

-*Don't vendor in commands, make them plugins instead*
+### Don't vendor in commands, make them plugins instead*

-- This is a more complicated approach that can be considered in a later iteration.
+This would be a more complicated approach that can be considered in a later iteration.

+## Unresolved Questions [optional]

+- Should we rename / restructure the command, or keep kubectl and all the bagage that comes with?